 Loss for Gina

 How my Ureaplasma test story begins: During the summer of 2016, I experienced irregular bleeding even though I was on birth control.
-I had a pap test, which I had always been on top of, and it came back positive STI test for HPV, but not the high-risk types.
+I had an STI pap exam, which I had always been on top of, and it came back positive STI test for HPV, but not the high-risk types.
 We were planning on starting a family, but we planned a trip to Peru in August and wanted to wait until three months after due to the Zika outbreak.

 I had been 32 for less than a week when I found out I was pregnant.